G7 countries reach breakthrough on digital trade and data

-LONDON (Reuters) – The Group of Seven wealthy nations agreed on a joint set of principles to govern cross-border data use and digital trade, Britain said in what was described as a breakthrough that could liberalise hundreds of billions of pounds of trade.
+LONDON (Reuters) - The Group of Seven wealthy nations agreed on principles to govern cross-border data use and digital trade, Britain said in what was described as a breakthrough that could liberalise hundreds of billions of dollars of international commerce.

 Trade ministers from the G7 reached agreement at a meeting in London on Friday.